podnetwork/pod-doc/src/routes/(doc)/v1/reference/rpc-api/eth_chainId.md

 [content]

-## eth_blockNumber
+## eth_chainId

-Returns the latest past perfection pod timestamp in microseconds.
+Returns the chain ID of the current network.

 ### Parameters